-Self expression is a genetic urge in humankind.
-It's simply nature's way.
-For those of us, who are not merely driven by our natural instincts, we who use our heart and our intellect to delve deep into the consciousness, right down to that magical land of the imagined; only to emerge into the world of touch and feel...it's we who immerse ourselves in the intoxication of expression, trying to reveal the unknown, unseen and unheard, using the powers that nature has bestowed on us.
+eff-expression is an instinctive urge, simply nature's way.
+For those of us who use our heart and our intellect to delve deep into the consciousness, right down to that magical land of the imagined; only to emerge into the world of touch and feeling...it's we who immerse ourselves in the intoxication of expression, trying to reveal the unknown, the unseen and the unheard, using the powers that nature has bestowed on us.

-Every day, every hour there are images that flash across my mind's eye.
-All I do is discharge them on canvas.
-I learn the language, the lines, the colours and the craft that will make this release possible.
+Every day, every hour, there are images that flash across my mind's eye.
+All I do is release them onto the canvas.
+I learn the language, the lines, the colours and the craft that makes this possible.
 The lines and the colours paint the picture - a sumptuous vision born of the seen and the unseen.
-Not quite the result of a specific pain or pleasure - but the desire to speak out is born of a personal blow.
+Not quite the result of a specific pain or pleasure - but the desire to speak out is born of a personal need.
 That's what I capture on canvas.

 Sometimes it makes for art.
 Sometimes it doesn't.
-But I play judge and jury to whether it does or doesn't.
-Of course the discerning audience too have their say...but in an entirely different way.
+But I play judge as to whether it does or doesn't.
+Of course the discerning audiences too have their say...but in an entirely different way.
 That's what creates the conflict.
 By opening myself up to the world, I also open myself up to scrutiny.
 Have I been able to express what I had to say?
 Have I been able to release what's inside me?
-Can any outsider judge that better than myself?
+Can any outsider judge that better than me?
 Including where I have cut corners with my muse?
-Who is to tell me the way I have wanted to show this world?
-Who knows my vision better than I do?
+W ho is to tell me the way I have wanted to show this world?
+W ho knows my vision better than I do?

-From the beginning of social civilisation, there has been an eternal conflict - between nature and society, good and bad, hatred and love, war and peace, beauty and ugliness.
-The creative mind expresses that conflict through its own achieved techniques.
+From the beginning of social civilization, there has been an eternal conflict - between nature and society, good and bad, hatred and love, war and peace, beauty and ugliness.
+The creative mind expresses that conflict through its own evolved techniques.
 Using words, rhythm, music, lines and all the different media available to the creative mind.
 Natural evolution has changed the words, the language and the rhythm.
 The face of the abstract has also changed with time.

 How much of my personal life and self-knowledge is really mine?
-My deepest and most personal self is also a melting pot...I am who I am thanks to the work of nature, the day and age I belong to and the rules with which society binds us to itself.
-None of us are entirely free of these so the essence which helps create music or art will also be coloured by some of these influences.
+My deepest and most personal self is also a melting pot...I am who I am thanks to the work of nature, the day and age I belong to and the rules with which society hinds us to itself.
+None of us are entirely free of these, so the essence which helps create music or art is also coloured by some of these influences.

 Out of all this emerges a thin stream...born of a longing for enquiry.
 That's what helps bring to light music, art and literature...with a difference, using the varied forms of creative expression.
 That's how Van Gogh's sunflowers are so different from the flowers that I paint.
 Pleasure and pain find a resonance in different ways and with different tenors.
 We use lines and colours to express smells and sounds while music helps reveal the brilliance of colour.
-The subtle and the abstract turn the silent cacophony into a mute show.
+The subtle and the abstract turn the silent cacapbony into a mute show.
 The senses and their feelings respond.
 Colours, the artistry with which they are used, the technique and the craftsmanship of the creator...all work together to create the final painting.